STUDENT COMPLAINTS POLICY AND PROCEDURE

 Any recommendations made by the adjudicator will be notified to the appropriate individuals and will be time-bound.
 Failure to meet the requirements of the adjudicator will result in the invocation of the Disciplinary Policy and Procedure.
 The decision of the appeals adjudicator is final so far as LSME is concerned.

-The COP Letter, will indicate the date when our internal processes were complete, clarifies what we have considered under our internal processes and provides an advice on how the student can consider other forms of redress.
+The COP Letter, will indicate the date when our internal processes were complete, clarifies what we have considered under our internal processes and provide advice on how the student can consider other forms of redress.

 If the complainant is still not satisfied with the decision of the appeals adjudicator, he/she can take the matter to the Office of the Independent Adjudicator (OIA) for further advice and guidance.